nicolasazrak/caddy-cache/README.md

 - `match:` Sets rules to make responses cacheable, if any matches and the response is cacheable by https://tools.ietf.org/html/rfc7234 then it will be stored.
 Supported options are:
     - `path`: check if the request starts with this path
     - `header`: checks if the response contains a header with one of the specified values
+- `storage`: There are two storage engines:
+    - `̀mmap` It stores the files contents in a file in /tmp You can specify where to store the files.
+Keep in mind that it is not persistent.
+Every time the server is restarted the files will be created again.
+    - `memory` It stores the files contents in a byte array in memory

 ```
 caddy.test {